 Part 1: Types of Essential Oil Companies

-Types of Essential Oil Companies
+Direct-to-Consumer Essential Oil Companies

 Does the Company Provide GC/MS Test Results?

 As a consumer, the best tool you have is a GC/MS test.
-This test breaks down the properties of an essential oil sample to make sure the oil is pure and unadulterated.
-Many companies provide GC/MS test results for their oils, and I would highly suggest finding a company that does.
+This test breaks down the properties of an essential oil to make sure the oil is pure and unadulterated.
+Many companies provide GC/MS test results for their oils, and I would strongly suggest finding a company that does.
 You need to be careful and know what to look for as companies can alter oils to get a “passing grade” or use outdated reports that are not relevant to the lot number on the bottles being sold.
 (See this post on Facebook for more on what to look for.)

 Does the Company Provide CORRECT Information on How to Use Essential Oils Safely?